olavim/sm-PropHunt/README.md

 The game begins with a countdown: Counter-Terrorists, the seekers, are blinded and cannot move.
 During this time Terrorists, the hiders, choose a world model and try to hide themselves amongst the rubble of ~~de_dust2~~ the map being played.

 Once the countdown is over, the seekers try to find and kill the hiders.
-Much like regular old hide and seek from our youth, if not for all the ungodly transforming into inanimate objects and murdering.
+Much like regular old hide and seek from our youth, if not for all the ungodly transforming into toilets and murdering.

 ## Cvars